Below you will find the program for the 2026 Tampere Spring Seminar. The organizing committee reserves the right to make changes to the program.

 9:15-10:45 Session 1: Collectible game communities

-- Christopher Paul, Amy Meyer, Piper Paul & Ella Meyer: Making and Breaking Game Communities: Case Studies of Disney Lorcana
+- Christopher Paul, Amy Meyer, Piper Paul, & Ella Meyer: Making and Breaking Game Communities: Case Studies of Disney Lorcana

-11:00-11:45 Keynote 1: Matt Coward Gibbs: TBA
+11:00-11:45 Keynote 1: Matt Coward Gibbs: Creating Accessible and Equitable Tabletop Gaming Events

 11:45-12:45 Lunch (self-financed)